jackdesert/dailydancer/README.md

 SEEMS LIKE A GOOD IDEA:

-  * Make a way to manually hide a message (this requires less effor than building a perfect system)
   * Blacklist the AstrologyNow Forecast
   * Ask HEBA to design the FAQ page for me
   * Link for "show me more"